-Just had an offer accepted on a new build flat in Lymm and Warburton.
-Conveyancing is daunting at the best of times but I have never purchased a new build flat before.
+I am buying a new build apartment in Lymm and Warburton.
+Conveyancing is necessary evil at the best of times but I have never purchased a new build flat before.
 What sort of enquires would be asked in new build conveyancing.

-Here is a sample of a selection of leasehold new build enquiries that you may expect your new-build leasehold conveyancing in Lymm and Warburton
+Here are examples of a few leasehold new build enquiries that you should expect your new-build leasehold conveyancing in Lymm and Warburton

-Where service of notices and proceedings can be at the property demised please confirm that this can be amended to include simultaneous services at the Lessees’ solicitors’ offices where the Lessee from time to time is not resident in the UK - such solicitors may be varied by notice in writing to the Landlord from time to time but otherwise will be as previously specified.
-The Landlord must covenant to assume the management if the Management Company goes into liquidation or otherwise defaults in running the management scheme.
+Please provide evidence that the form of Lease proposed has been approved by the Land Registry.
+If there are lifts in the building, please confirm that the owners of flats on the ground and basement floors will not be required to contribute towards the cost of maintenance and renewal.
 Where there is an Undertaking being granted there is the risk of forfeiture of the Headlease subject to relief if one or more of the Underlessees are willing to accept the original Head Lessee’s obligations as otherwise relief will be denied to the Underlessees.
 The only alternatives are the Head Lessor agreeing not to forfeit the Headlease or the Head Lessee guaranteeing to the Underlessees that it will not be in breach of the Headlease.
-The Vendor must covenant to keep unoccupied units in good repair until long leases are granted therefore.
-Has the Lease plan been approved by the Land Registry and if not when will they be lodged for this purpose?
+The Landlord must covenant to assume the management if the Management Company goes into liquidation or otherwise defaults in running the management scheme.

-I am looking for a conveyancing solicitor in Lymm and Warburton for my house move.
-Is there any facility to see a firm’s complaints history with the legal regulator?
+I have been sourcing a conveyancing solicitor in Lymm and Warburton for my purchase.
+Is it possible to check a firm’s record with the profession’s regulator?